 - increased sweating

 Stimulants may impair the ability of you or your child to operate potentially hazardous machinery or vehicles.
-You or your child should exercise caution until you/your child is reasonably certain that CONCERTA® does not adversely affect your/your child's ability to engage in such activities.
+You or your child should exercise caution until you or your child is reasonably certain that CONCERTA® does not adversely affect your or your child's ability to engage in such activities.

 Talk to your doctor if you or your child has side effects that are bothersome or do not go away.